Another lovely feature in our local Orlando magazine after our big Rollins Venture Pitch win!

 By Shantel Hanna

-After 25 plus years working in various positions in the floral industry, Heck still felt unfulfilled in her career and wanted to do more to improve floral businesses’ efficiency and prune the disconnect with its customers.
+After 25-plus years working in various positions in the floral industry, Heck still felt unfulfilled in her career and wanted to do more to improve floral businesses’ efficiency and prune the disconnect with their customers.
 Heck saw the floral industry’s lack of up-to-date, systematic tools as an opportunity to create a more effective way of doing business.
 CMO of Details Flowers and graduate of Rollins College, Isabella Johnston, encouraged Heck to enter the Venture Plan Competition led by Rollins College Crummer School of Business.

 The Crummer Venture Plan Competition gives Rollins students, alumni, and faculty a platform to develop a viable business plan to take to the marketplace and increase their professional network.
 This year, Heck competed against 29 other companies at the competition, winning 1st Place for her business plan presentation of DETAILS software.
 DETAILS software is a comprehensive tool offering floral designers around the world the capability of completing projects in minutes compared to hours.

-Heck was awarded $25,000 by Rollins and received an additional $25,000 in equity funding from venVelo & South Poplar Ventures, both Orlando based venture capital firms.
+Heck was awarded $25,000 by Rollins and received an additional $25,000 in equity funding from venVelo & South Poplar Ventures, both Orlando-based venture capital firms.
 She acknowledges her talented and dedicated team, particularly CTO Mike Bethany, lead software developer of DETAILS, for bringing her idea to life.

 As seen in i4 Business Magazine, October 2016 Edition: